Pilar Mazzetti: COVID-19 Operations Command Director and Minister of Health (2020–2021)

 In March 2020, in the context of the COVID-19 pandemic in Peru, Mazzetti was appointed by President Martín Vizcarra as director of the COVID-19 Operations Command.

 On 15 July 2020, President Martín Vizcarra reshuffled his cabinet under the leadership of Pedro Cateriano as Prime Minister of Peru, thus appointing Mazzetti to the Ministry of Health for a second time in her career.

-Upon the rejection of confidence against the newly recomposed cabinet, Vizcarra proposed Mazzetti to take the office of Prime Minister of Peru and succeed Cateriano, which she did not accept.
+Upon the rejection of confidence against the newly recomposed cabinet, Vizcarra proposed that Mazzetti take the office of Prime Minister of Peru and succeed Cateriano, which she did not accept.
 She was ratified in her portfolio under the new cabinet led by Walter Martos.

-Following the removal of Martín Vizcarra from the presidency from the Peruvian Congress, Mazzetti resigned the entire cabinet led by Martos.
-Although she was persuaded by incoming Prime Minister Antero Flores Aráoz to remain in the position in Manuel Merino's presidency, she refused taking office due to the nature of Merino's ascension to the presidency, considered a coup by the majority of Peruvians that participated in the 2020 protests.
+Following the removal of Martín Vizcarra from the presidency by the Peruvian Congress, Mazzetti resigned with the entire cabinet led by Martos.
+Although she was persuaded by incoming Prime Minister Antero Flores Aráoz to remain in the position in Manuel Merino's presidency, she refused to take office due to the nature of Merino's ascension to the presidency, considered a coup by the majority of Peruvians who participated in the 2020 protests.
 She returned to office with Francisco Sagasti, in the aftermath of Merino's resignation.

 Mazzetti resigned as Minister of Health upon the revelation of former president Martín Vizcarra's secret COVID-19 vaccination with Sinopharm Group in September 2020 while Peruvians struggled due to the COVID-19 pandemic, with her knowledge.
 Facing a congressional vote of no confidence procedure, she tendered her resignation on 12 February 2021.
 She was succeeded on the following day by former minister Óscar Ugarte.
 It was also revealed that she secretly vaccinated on January 12, 2021, while she still was Minister of Health.